rofstudios/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
+- [ ] What problem does the context API help solve? making it easy to share information directly to a component rather than passing them down through multiple components.
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Actions are events that can be executed to after a user action.
+Reducers carry the current state of something as well as an action that was received and process them, returning a new current state.
+Store is where we will store all possible data that we will pass to different compoents instead of through components?
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+Application state would be a location where we can hold data to send out to components at any given time directly.
+Component state would be within itself and required to share its data through props if needed anywhere else in its children.
 - [ ] Describe `redux-thunk`, what does it allow us to do?
-How does it change our `action-creators`?
+How does it change our `action-creators`? a layer within an action and an application? it helps manage data and can return a function instead of an object.
 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+I have a bit harder time underanding redux this past couple of weeks, but they are all fun ways to interact/code to manage state

 ## Project Set Up